-In every structured business today, a lot of work revolves around getting the right approvals before something is done.
+In every structured business today, obtaining the right approvals is a crucial part of the workflow before proceeding with any task.
 This could be as simple as an approval to reimburse an expense or as critical as changing company operational policies.

-For organisations that do not have an approval workflow system, their work is more complicated.
+For organizations that do not have an approval workflow system, their work is more complicated.
 Employees first have to type or print out the approval request, and then track down the necessary approvers to sign off.
-That is assuming they know who is authorised to approve the request in the first place.
+It also assumes they know who is authorized to approve the request in the first place.
 In this case, the very first step will be to invest in a good approval workflow solution.

 Companies that have embraced digital transformation have in place approval workflow systems that enable employees to request for approvals from the comfort of their desks.
 They simply log in to the system and initiate the request.
-Depending on the system deployed, the system can automatically determine who in the organisation is authorised to grant the approval.
+Depending on the system deployed, it automatically identifies the person in the organization who has the authority to grant approval

 A prospective client’s concern